XaviSamos-UPC/DL-HPC/readme.md

 # Project README

 ## Autonomus Lab 3: HPC and Deep Learning
-This project explores the intersection of High-Performance Computing (HPC) and Deep Learning, with a focus on optimization algorithms and strategies.
-The primary objectives include experimenting with different learning rates and optimization methods, analyzing their impact on convergence, and evaluating their performance on both a simple linear model and the MNIST dataset.
+This project investigates the integration of High-Performance Computing (HPC) and Deep Learning, with a focus on optimization algorithms and strategies.
+The main objectives are to experiment with various learning rates and optimization methods, analyze their impact on convergence, and assess their performance on both a simple linear model and the MNIST dataset.

 ## Structure:
 - **Exercise 1: Optimization Algorithms for Linear Model**